OpenMS/pyopenms-docs/docs/source/datastructures.rst

     MzMLFile().store("testfile2.mzML", exp)

-Again we can visualize the resulting data using ``TOPPView`` using its 3D viewer capability, which shows the six scans over retention time:
+Again we can visualize the resulting data using ``TOPPView`` using its 3D viewer capability, which shows the six scans over retention time where the traces first increase and then decrease in intensity:

 .. image:: img/spectrum2.png

 Chromatogram
 ************

-An addition container for raw data is the ``MSChromatogram`` container, which is highly analogous to the ``MSSpectrum`` container, but contains an array of ``ChromatogramPeak`` and is derived from ``ChromatogramSettings``:
+An additional container for raw data is the ``MSChromatogram`` container, which is highly analogous to the ``MSSpectrum`` container, but contains an array of ``ChromatogramPeak`` and is derived from ``ChromatogramSettings``:

 .. code-block:: python
+    :linenos:

     from pyopenms import *
     import numpy as np